Gratin

-Gratin ([ɡʁatɛ̃]) is a culinary technique in which an ingredient is topped with a browned crust, often using breadcrumbs, grated cheese, egg or butter.
+Gratin ([ɡʁatɛ̃]) is a culinary technique in which a dish is topped with a browned crust, often using breadcrumbs, cheese, or egg.
 The term may be applied to any dish made using this method.
-Gratin is usually prepared in a shallow dish of some kind.
+Gratin is usually prepared in a shallow dish.
 A gratin is baked or cooked under an overhead grill or broiler to form a golden crust on top and is often served in its baking dish.

-A gratin dish is a shallow oven-proof container used to prepare gratins and similar dishes.
+A gratin dish is a shallow oven-proof container that is commonly used to prepare gratins and similar dishes.

 Terminology

-The etymology of gratin is from the French language words gratter, meaning "to scrape" or "to grate" (for example, "scrapings" of bread or cheese), and gratiné, from the transitive verb form of the word for crust or skin.
+The etymology of gratin is from the French language words gratter, meaning "to scrape" (from having to scrape the food out of the dish it was cooked in).
 The technique predates the current name, which did not appear in English until 1846 (OED, s.v. "gratin").

 In addition to the well-known potato dishes such as gratin dauphinois, gratin may be applied to many other bases of meat, fish, vegetables, or pasta.